 Cool Crown: The Queen wears a crown with spikes evoking the rays of the sun.

 "Music In Your Soup" was to be sung by the dwarfs during dinner, and "You're Never Too Old to Be Young" was replaced by "The Silly Song".
 There were even more songs written for the film that never made it as far.

 Sneezy originally had a verse during "The Silly Song".
-It was cut for seeming too off-color.
+It was cut for time constraints.

 Dark Is Not Evil: The Magic Mirror - he has a creepy face and a weird voice, but he's not evil and he's not a Queen's henchman, he just does his job answering questions.
 In other Disney material later on, it was shown that the mirror was now owned by Walt Disney, and only used for good purposes.